 If you are looking to get rid of old clothes that are still intact, the company offers a clothing donation program in partnership with Give Back Box, where you can donate your gently used clothing (of any brand) using a pre-paid label.

 With a name like Organic Basics, it’s no wonder they are on the list right?
-Well, this Danish company is much more than their name.
-They’ve put sustainability and durability at the center of their operations to make some of my favourite sustainable organic t-shirts and lots of other great essentials like underwear, circular denim, and swimwear.
+Well, this Danish company is much more than its name.
+They’ve put sustainability and durability at the center of their operations to make some of my favorite sustainable organic t-shirts and lots of other great essentials like underwear, circular denim, and swimwear.
 Their products are available for both men and women, in sizes ranging up to XL in women and XXL in men.

 Organic Basics Materials and Fabrics

 Organic Basics offers garments in organic cotton of course, and some are made of recycled materials, recycled wool, TENCEL™, and SilverTech.